Life Extension Magazine®

 • In a clinical study, a blend of extracts of Boswellia serrata resin and bael fruit was shown to improve lung function in healthy adults and asthma sufferers and to increase a measure of lung capacity by 30%.

-• Saffron has also been found to boost lung function and improve the clinical control of asthma, reducing use of rescue inhalers by 40%.
+• Saffron has also been found to boost lung function and improve the clinical control of asthma, reducing use of a rescue inhaler by 40%.

 • The plant-derived compound andrographolide protects the lungs from damage due to poor air quality in cell and animal studies.